pyvisa/pyvisa/docs/source/introduction/names.rst

-.. _resource_names:
+.. _intro-resource-names:

 VISA resource names
 ===================

+.. include:: substitutions.sub

-If you use the function :func:`open_resource`, you must tell this function the *VISA resource name* of the instrument you want to connect to.
+If you use the method |open_resource|, you must tell this function the *VISA resource name* of the instrument you want to connect to.
 Generally, it starts with the bus type, followed by a double colon ``"::"``, followed by the number within the bus.
 For